sfriederichs/sfriederichs.github.io/_posts/2017-07-16-Recharge-Toyota-Venza-AC.md

 After all of this, my wife was driving her car today and the A/C didn't work.
 Then she drove it again and it did work.
 Definitely intermittent, very likely something preventing the compressor from running.
 My vindication is that I didn't break it when I added refrigerant.

+UPDATE...
+UPDATE:

+The final word on this was that there was a refrigerant leak.
+When they recharged the A/C they used refrigerant with a dye in it so they could track any leaks with a blacklight.
+When it stopped working, we took it back in, they fixed the leak, recharged it and charged us nothing for it.
+It worked consistently after this to my wife's satisfaction and I was glad I didn't have to pay any more for a final fix.

 ## Resources ##

 * [YourMechanic.com](https://www.yourmechanic.com/article/how-to-recharge-the-air-conditioning-in-your-car)